KlishGroup/kg-public-blog-flexible-jekyll/_posts/2015-05-25-language-translation-with-fluint.markdown

 img: pexels-pixabay-270360.jpg
 ---

 ### Integrate the translation process directly into the authoring workflow of your Content Management System.
+&nbsp;

 ## Why Translate your Site?